 - reduces our ability to feel in control

-– influences us to see ourself as less talented, less able
+- we tend to see our self as less talented, less able

-– encourages us to make choices that are not in our best interest
+- we tend to make choices that are not in our best interest

-– persuades us to let others get their way at our expense
+- we tend to let others get their way at our expense

 How Therapy Can Help

-In therapy, we identify various blocks that sabotage good self-esteem.
+In therapy, we identify various blocks that sabotage good self esteem.
 We identify your level of shame and how you have managed it up to now.
 We then replace the old thinking and patterns with new thinking based on truths in your life today and the vision of how you want to feel about yourself and how you want to manage your life and get results that work for you.
-This is done by various exercises and skills that you will learn to make lasting changes.
-These changes result in an improved level of confidence in yourself and the ability to manage life on your terms.
+This is done be various exercises and skills that you can learn to make lasting changes.
+These changes result in an improved level of confidence with yourself and the ability to manage life on your terms.